ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 Prevent account hijacking, clickjacking, and other attacks by implementing security headers in your APIs.
 These headers can help to protect your APIs from various types of attacks and vulnerabilities.
 WAF can provide these headers, but they can also be implemented in the application code.

 * __Content-Security-Policy (CSP)__
-  * For example, a hacker tries to inject a malicious script, that would send data from browser to malicious.sit, into your site through a comment section.
+  * For example, a hacker tries to inject a malicious script, that would send data from browser to malicious.site, into your site through a comment section.
 With CSP, you can restrict the sources from which scripts are allowed to load, blocking this attack.
   * Prevents cross-site scripting (XSS) by controlling which resources the browser is allowed to load.
 * __Strict-Transport-Security (HSTS)__
   * If a user accidentally types `http://` instead of `https://` when accessing your site, HSTS forces the browser to use HTTPS, ensuring data is encrypted during transmission.